The Secret Place (film)

-The Secret Place is a 1957 British crime film that was the directorial debut of Clive Donner.
-It stars Belinda Lee, Ronald Lewis, and David McCallum in a supporting role.
+The Secret Place is a 1957 British crime film directed by Clive Donner and starring Belinda Lee and Ronald Lewis.
+It was written by Linette Perry.

 Plot

-In this crime melodrama, set in a badly bombed district in the East End of London after the war, a gang carries out a diamond robbery and an adolescent boy, Freddie Haywood, discovers their loot hidden in his home.
+In a badly bombed district in the East End of London after the second world war, a gang carries out a diamond robbery.

-Freddie has a crush on a kiosk attendant, Molly Wilson, who is engaged to Gerry Carter, a member of the gang.
+An adolescent boy, Freddie Haywood, has a crush on a kiosk attendant, Molly Wilson, who is engaged to Gerry Carter, a member of the gang.
 After the robbery, from a jeweller's in Hatton Garden, Gerry hides the diamonds inside Molly's record player.
-Not knowing this, Molly gives the player to Freddie as a thankyou gift.
+Not knowing this, Molly gives the player to Freddie as a thank-you gift.
 Freddie discovers the diamonds and the gang go after him.